-The justices reasoned that noncompetition clauses are routinely made a part of the sale of a business or the dissolution of a corporation or partnership.
-These clauses are designed to protect the value of the goodwill of the business.
-In the same way, when a divorce court awards a family business to one of the spouse in a divorce, it must determine whether the business includes goodwill and if so, it may make a noncompetition order to preserve the value of that goodwill as part of the value of the asset awarded to a spouse in the divorce.
+The justices reasoned that covenants not to compete are routinely part of the sale of a business or the dissolution of a corporation or partnership.
+These clauses protect the value of the goodwill of the business.
+In the same way, when a divorce court awards a family business to one spouse, the divorce court must determine whether the business includes goodwill.
+If so, the divorce court may make a covenant not to compete to preserve the goodwill awarded to a spouse in the divorce.
 The panel could find no prior California divorce case that had specifically authorized such an order, but found several out-of-state divorce cases that were largely in accord, such as Carr v.
 Carr (1985) 108 Idaho 684, in which the divorce court dealt with the sale of the family business, a truck stop, that was to be sold to third parties.
-When the husband objected to having a noncompetition clause included in the sale (because he wanted to open a truck stop on adjacent property after the divorce), the divorce court ordered him to sign the documents.
+When the husband objected to having a covenant not to compete included in the sale (because he wanted to open a truck stop on adjacent property after the divorce), the divorce court ordered him to sign the documents.
 He did so and then appealed, but to no avail.
 The Idaho appellate court reasoned that the business had a goodwill component that would be protected by the noncompetition covenant and could be made a part of the divorce court’s judgment.
-The panel here agreed with the Carr court’s reasoning, but not with the other out-of-state divorce cases that had reached a different conclusion.
+The panel here agreed with Carr's reasoning, but not with the other out-of-state divorce cases that had reached different conclusions.

 Noncompetition Orders In a Divorce Must Be Limited In Scope